This website uses affiliate links which may earn a commission at no additional cost to you. As an Amazon Associate I earn from qualifying purchases.

-I’m a fully fledged member of the lying down on the floor and get covered in crap club, but if that’s not your thing then these images are as easy as turning your phone upside down so the camera lens is as close to the water as possible and then taking the shot.
-Try experimenting with different angles, pointing the lens slightly further up or down to create a focus on one part, it doesn’t need to be a perfectly balanced reflection as cropping can draw the eye more towards where you think is most interesting.
+I’m a fully-fledged member of the lying down on the floor and get covered in the crap club, but if that’s not your thing, then these images are as easy as turning your phone upside down so the camera lens is as close to the water as possible and then taking the shot.
+Try experimenting with different angles, pointing the lens slightly further up or down to create a focus on one part.
+It doesn’t need to be a perfectly balanced reflection, as cropping can draw the eye more towards where you think is most interesting.

 3. Frame the main focus with some action

-If you are reliant on the phone in your pocket then finding action in your surroundings is just as good.
-Whether its fountains, fairgrounds, birds, trains or anything else which moves – adding the extra texture and animation to the shot can be an ideal frame to an otherwise seen before photo.
+If you are reliant on the phone in your pocket, then finding action in your surroundings is just as good.
+Whether it is fountains, fairgrounds, birds, trains, or anything else that moves, adding extra texture and animation to the shot can be an ideal frame for an otherwise seen-before photo.

 4. Nail the rule of thirds

-It’s one of the basics of photography and although I’m a firm believer many photos lend them selves to a center framing, this simple technique can easily transport a bland photo to one which is far more eye catching.
-Most cameras now already have the grid visible so just line up key parts of the frame with the crossed lines on the grid and you will instantly see a difference.
+It’s one of the basics of photography, and although I’m a firm believer that many photos lend themselves to a centre framing, this simple technique can easily transport a bland photo to one which is far more eye-catching.
+Most cameras now already have the grid visible, so just line up key parts of the frame with the crossed lines on the grid, and you will instantly see a difference.

 5. Use people to tell the story

 More and more with travel photography, those looking at the image want to feel a sense of place and like they are there.
-Paris is one of the easiest cities in the world to achieve this in thanks to the millions of tourists which descend on the city each year.
+Paris is one of the easiest cities in the world to achieve this, thanks to the millions of tourists who descend on the city each year.